Monitoring and Adapting the Physical State of a Camera for Autonomous Vehicles

 Our proposed camera self-health-maintenance system consists of online testing (Fig.~\ref{fig:systemOverviewTesting}) and offline training parts (Fig.~\ref{fig:systemOverviewTraining}).

-Let us briefly introduce the offline training procedure first.
-We start with image datasets from a target application domain as input (e.g., object detection) and corrupt them according to an image formation pipeline (Section~\ref{sec:fundamentals}).
+Let us briefly introduce the offline training procedure first, as training happens before the testing/inference phase.
+We start with image datasets from a target application domain as input (e.g., object detection) and corrupt them according to an image formation pipeline (Fig.~\ref{fig:modelBlurNoise}).
 The pipeline contains the most common (physics-based) sources of blur and noise affecting the camera condition, with realistic severity levels (Sec.~\ref{sec:experim:datasets}).
-We quantify these levels using noise and blur metrics: noise level $\sigma$ and \emph{modulation transfer function} (MTF) values, respectively.
+We quantify these levels using objective noise and blur metrics: noise level $\sigma$ and modulation transfer function (MTF) values, respectively.
 Afterwards, we let our system's target application (object detection) evaluate these corrupted images.
-We likewise quantify this performance in terms of the well known objective \emph{average precision score} (AP, Sec.~\ref{sec:imgQualityAssessmentPerformanceProfiles}).
-Knowing each applied image corruption and the corresponding calculated application performance, the respective tuples are aggregated into \emph{input/output performance curves} (IOPC), which is the final product of this training procedure.
+We likewise quantify this performance in terms of the well known average precision score (AP, Sec.~\ref{sec:imgQualityAssessmentPerformanceProfiles}).
+Knowing each applied image corruption and the corresponding calculated application performance, the respective tuples are aggregated into input/output performance curves (IOPC), which is the final product of this training procedure.

-The testing part (Fig.~\ref{fig:systemOverviewTesting}) has access to these IOPCs and analyzes each captured (yet unprocessed) camera image online using machine learning based, real-time capable noise level and MTF estimators (Sec.~\ref{sec:imageQualityAssessment}).
-We have evaluated their estimation and runtime performances compared to established state-of-the-art estimators (Sec.~\ref{sec:experiments}) for isolated and combined corruption cases, and propose a simple approach to improve blur estimation in case of interfering high noise levels.
+The testing part (Fig.~\ref{fig:systemOverviewTesting}) has access to these IOPCs and analyzes each captured (yet unprocessed) camera image online using ML-based, real-time capable noise level and MTF estimators (Secs.~\ref{sec:imageQ:blurestim} and \ref{sec:imageQ:noiseestim}).
+We evaluate their estimation and runtime performances compared to established state-of-the-art estimators (Sec.~\ref{sec:experiments}) for isolated and combined corruption cases, and propose a simple approach to improve blur estimation in case of interfering high noise levels (Sec.~\ref{sec:combinedEstimationResults}).
 If the estimated image quality does not meet the requirements for optimal application performance recorded in an IOPC, a control policy decides how to adjust camera parameters as countermeasure.
 We propose two exemplary control policies using exposure time and ISO gain to trade off blur and noise.
 They exploit the fact that object detectors are typically more sensitive to blur than to noise (Sec.~\ref{sec:sampleApplication}).